12 Angry Men: Plot

-The father's stab wound was angled downwards.
+The victim's stab wound was angled downwards.
 Juror 5, who has had personal experience with switchblades, points out that such blades are designed to be thrust upwardly, and that a downward thrust from a shorter, experienced assailant is inconceivable, as it would have required the blade to have been repositioned in the killer's hand.
-After another vote, the jurors are split 9:3.
-Juror 10 delivers a prejudiced rant against people from slum backgrounds, resulting in most of the other jurors distancing themselves from him.
+Jurors 7, 12 and 1 change their votes, leaving the jurors split 9:3.
+Juror 10 delivers a prejudiced rant against people from slum backgrounds, and the other jurors distance themselves from him.

-Juror 4 declares that the evidence from the woman who saw the killing from her bed is solid, convincing one juror to revert to guilty.
+Juror 4 states that the evidence from the woman who saw the killing from her bed is incontrovertible, convincing Juror 12 to revert to a guilty vote.
 After watching Juror 4 remove his glasses and rub the impressions they made on his nose, Juror 9 realizes that the witness was constantly rubbing similar marks on her own nose, showing that she was a regular glasses-wearer despite not wearing them in court.
 Juror 8 remarks that the witness's evidence must be questionable, as she said she was in bed trying to sleep at the time, when she would not have been wearing her glasses, nor would she have had time to put them on.
-All apart from Juror 3 change their votes.
+All jurors apart from Juror 3 now vote not guilty.

-After failing to convince the others, Juror 3 finally realizes that his strained relationship with his son is the reason for his certainty.
-He rips up a photograph of himself and his son in a fit of rage, breaks down in tears, and changes his vote.
+Failing to convince the others, Juror 3 explodes in a fit of rage, opens his wallet and rips up a photograph of himself and his son.
+Seemingly realizing that his strained relationship with his son is the reason for his certainty, he breaks down in tears, and changes his vote.
 The jurors leave the jury room, now unanimous that the defendant should be acquitted.
 Juror 8 helps Juror 3 with his jacket.
-As they leave the courthouse, Jurors 8 and 9, jointly the strongest for acquittal, briefly exchange names before parting ways.
+As they leave the courthouse, Jurors 8 and 9 briefly exchange names before parting ways.